 - 1. Build a unique cohesive collection of knitted products technically proficient in construction and finish. - 2.
-Research the contemporary knitwear marketplace and assess the trends, price points and materials. - 3.
-Identify avenues for selling and marketing knitwear. - 4.
-Manipulate patterns displaying a high level of skill and understanding of the effect on fit, shape and use. - 5.
+Problem solve issues as they arrive, foresee complications, and utilize resources to learn new skills and create original designs. - 3.
+Research the contemporary knitwear marketplace and assess the trends, price points and materials. - 4.
+Identify avenues for selling and marketing knitwear. - 5.
+Manipulate patterns displaying a high level of skill and understanding of the effect on fit, shape and use. - 6.
 Share personal research through critiques, discussions, presentation boards and/or PowerPoint presentations in a manner that reflects knowledge of concepts and techniques.